NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 The two blocks of patient monitoring hardware in the Life Scope BSM-2301 bedside monitor are:

-(ORDINARY BLOCK) The hardware using dedicated sockets and ordinary cables:
+(The hardware only use dedicated sockets and ordinary cables)

 - 1-ch TEMP